The Loyalty Trap: Why Keeping Everyone Could Cost You Everything

 Here's the reframe.

 Alignment isn't a one-time hiring decision.
-It's an ongoing conversation between where the business is going and who belongs on that journey.
+It's an ongoing conversation between where the business is going and who wants to be on that journey.

-We work with founders navigating exactly this.
+The people-first leaders we work with are navigating exactly this.
 A business hits a real inflection point - direction gets clear, ambition sharpens, the pace lifts.
 And that clarity is a gift.
 But it also reveals something.

-The leaders who handle this well don't avoid the conversation.
-They create the conditions for it.
+In years of doing this work, the conversation almost never lands the way leaders fear it will.
+Leaders who do this well create the conditions for it.
 Honest, fair, open reflection - where people can self-select into the next chapter, or find a better path.

 That's not a hard culture.
-That's a human one.
+That's a good one.

 Three things worth doing now.